DualTachyon/radtel-rt-890-oefw/README.md

 ### Build & Flash
 See __Compiler__, __Building__ and __Flashing__ sections below.

+## Pre-built firmware
+You can find pre-built firmwares in the [Actions](https://github.com/OEFW-community/RT-890-custom-firmware/actions)

 ## Telegram group
 If you want to discuss this project, you can join the [Telegram group](https://t.me/RT890_OEFW).